Bashir63/pands-problem-sheet/README.md

+# Week 05
-# Task :  Writing a program that outputs whether or not today is a weekday.
+# Task :
+ Writing a program that outputs whether or not today is a weekday.
 The program allows to search the web to find out what day it is

 * For this program, I have created a file called weekday.py
 * Begining of the program I have imported the datetime library which is a python library to find out what day it is